Cloud-SPAN/nerc-metagenomics03-qc-assembly/_episodes/05-QC-polished-assembly.md

 ~~~
 {: .output}

-Once we have our list of reference genomes we can run MetaQUAST on the original assembly and the two iterative assemblies.
+Once we have our list of reference genomes we can run MetaQUAST on the original assembly and the two polished assemblies.

-First we can look at the help documentation to work out which commands are right for us.
+First we should look at the help documentation to work out which commands are right for us.

 ~~~
 metaquast.py -h